wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 - `Creating and setting a Wazuh admin user`_
 - `Creating and setting a Wazuh read-only user`_
 - `Creating an internal user and mapping it to Wazuh`_
-- `Use case: Give a user permissions to manage a group of agents`_
+- `Use case: Give a user permissions to read and manage a group of agents`_

 Creating and setting a Wazuh admin user